 If you are not married you'll need to prove to Immigration that you have been in a genuine relationship for a minimum of 12 months before you apply for the visa and that you are either living together, or at least not living apart on a permanent basis.
 What evidence you need to submit with your application will depend on your personal situation.
 Each relationship is different.

 In January 2015 partner visa applications have unfortunately become very expensive.
-The visa application charge for one adult person in Australia is currently well over A$ 6000, if you have children to include it becomes even more expensive.
+The visa application charge for one adult person in Australia is currently A$ 7000, if you have children to include it becomes even more expensive.

 4) Business People

 This visa is for overseas Businesspeople who would like to manage a new or existing Australian business or who would like to invest in Australia.
 It is not suitable for people who have no previous business experience, as there are strict requirements in terms of turnover and ownership as well as your role in managing the business.

 There are two entry options to this program:

 - Business Innovation and Investment (Provisional) visa for investors or people with business skills who want to establish, develop and manage a business in Australia

 - Business Talent (permanent) visa for people who want to establish a new or existing business in Australia and either have the funds or have secured funding from an Australian venture capital firm.